inbravo/java-to-scala/second-milestone/common-types.md

 * Scala also has got a type **Boolean** :    `val trueBoolean: Boolean = true`

-* **String** is a sequence of Chars
+* **String** is a sequence of Chars, alike a Java String

-* Scala includes a special syntax for raw strings.
-You start and end a raw string with three double quotation

-  marks in a row \("""\).
-The interior of a raw string may contain any characters whatsoever, including newlines, quotation marks, and special characters, except of course three quotes in a row
+* Scala includes a special syntax for String.
+Enclose any string within three double quotation, marked in a row \("""\).
+Enclosed string may contain any characters whatsoever, including newlines, quotation marks, and special characters

 ```scala
 println("""Welcome to Scala Training.
 Type "HELP" for help.""")